JimSeker/saveData/README.md

 `ContentProSQliteDBDemo` shows how to create a content provider using a SQLite database.   displays in a listview, recyclerview and a spinner.

+`ContentProviderRemoteDemo` connects to a "remote" content provider.  either the ContentProSQliteDBDemo or ContentProviderRoomDemo in [Architecture repo](https://github.com/JimSeker/Architecture).
+It then will display the data in recyclerview and can add data via a FAB.x

 ---

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and cosc 4735 Advance Mobile Programing course.